POPULATION DATA means information on population.

 - Secondary sources of population data, include reports in population which are compiled and published as census reports, data is also obtained from textbooks and other reference books, atlases, magazines, newspaper, journals, periodicals and research papers.

 It can also be obtained from draft reports, annual reports as well statistical abstracts which are published annually and are available in government offices.

 Population data may also be obtained or available in the electronic media as well as on the internet.

 INTERPRETATION OF THE POPULATION DATA

-Statistics can be studied in their raw form or in a processed form by studying such information, conclusions can be made and explanation sought.
+Statistics can be studied in their raw form or in a processed form by studying such information, conclusions can be made and explanations sought.

 USES OF POPULATION DATA